SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 In addition to properties,
 you can use instance variables as a backing store for the values stored in a property.

-Swift unifies these two separate concepts into a single property declaration.
+Swift unifies these concepts into a single property declaration.
-There is no longer a distinction between properties and instance variables, and the backing store for a property is not accessed directly.
+A Swift property does not have a corresponding instance variable, and the backing store for a property is not accessed directly.
-This avoids confusion about how the value is accessed in different contexts, and simplifies the property's declaration into a single, definitive statement.
+This approach avoids confusion about how the value is accessed in different contexts and simplifies the property's declaration into a single, definitive statement.
-All of the information about the property – including its name, type, and memory management characteristics – is defined in a single location as part of the type's definition.
+All information about the property – including its name, type, and memory management characteristics – is defined in a single location as part of the type's definition.